Burger Time © 1982 Data East.

 Burger Time was released in August 1982 in Japan.

-The game was originally made for the DECO Cassette System, an early arcade format that pulled the game data from audio cassettes.
+The game was originally titled "Hamburger" in Japan, but was renamed "Burger Time" before being exported internationally.
+It was originally made for the DECO Cassette System, an early arcade format that pulled the game data from audio cassettes.
 The cassette system enjoyed a brief bit of popularity, until it was discovered that the cassettes quickly wore out, rendering the game useless.
-Bally/Midway licensed this title soon after its original release (October 1982), and redesigned the hardware to drop the cassette altogether.
+Bally/Midway licensed this title soon after its original release, and redesigned the hardware to drop the cassette altogether.
 The Bally/Midway version of the game sold vast quantities when compared to the original.